haiwera-silk-cd/magento-devdocs/guides/v2.1/mrg/ee/SalesRuleStaging.md

 - Condition
 - Action

-This module depends on the Magento_SalesRule module and extends its functionality.
-It changes the database structure of the Magento_SalesRule module and the way in which sales rules are managed.
+This module depends on the Magento_SalesRule模块 and extends its functionality.
+It changes the database structure of the Magento_SalesRule模块 and the way in which sales rules are managed.

 ### Installation details

-Do not uninstall the Magento_SalesRuleStaging module, because it makes irreversible changes in the database during installation.
-Also, the Magento_SalesRule module cannot be disabled.
+Do not uninstall the Magento_SalesRuleStaging模块, because it makes irreversible changes in the database during installation.
+Also, the Magento_SalesRule模块 cannot be disabled.

 ## Dependencies

-You can find the list of modules that have dependencies on the Magento_SalesRuleStaging module in the `require` section of the `composer.json` file.
+You can find the list of modules that have dependencies on the Magento_SalesRuleStaging模块 in the `require` section of the `composer.json` file.
 The file is located in the root directory of the module.

 ## Extension points

 {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}Extension{% endglossarytooltip %} points enable extension developers to interact with the Magento_SalesRuleStaging.
-However, the Magento_SalesRuleStaging module does not provide any specific extension points.
+However, the Magento_SalesRuleStaging模块 does not provide any specific extension points.

 For more information about the Magento extension mechanism, see [Magento plug-ins](http://devdocs.magento.com/guides/v2.1/extension-dev-guide/plugins.html).

-[The Magento dependency injection mechanism](http://devdocs.magento.com/guides/v2.1/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_SalesRuleStaging module.
+[The Magento dependency injection mechanism](http://devdocs.magento.com/guides/v2.1/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_SalesRuleStaging模块.

 ## Additional information